I3lackmist/DD2TwitchIntegration/README.md

 # Concept
-A Darkest Dungeon 2 chat engagement website.
+A Darkest Dungeon 2 chat engagement project.
 This application may have 3 layers of integration.

 ## Layer I - Team composition through chat
 To start using the application, it needs a way to access the Twitch chat of a streamer.
 There are a couple proposed ways of achieving this: